On Sunday, 29 October to Friday 3 November 2017, 180 pilgrims from 13 dioceses throughout Ireland ... read more

 Pope John Paul II Award participants can earn their Award by taking an active role in their parish and in activities which build social awareness.

-On Saturday 9, September 2017 the diocese of Meath held their annual Pope John Paul II Award ... read more
+On Tuesday, 21 November 2017 the Diocese of Ferns held the launch of the Pope John Paul II Award in ... read more

 What is the Award and who is it for?

 The Pope John Paul II Award is a faith achievement award for young people between the age of 16 and 18.
 It is non-competitive, inclusive, flexible and voluntary.